 - Has the average time to resolve cybersecurity incidents been reduced post-training?

-- Would refining the processes to measure the effectiveness of our cybersecurity awareness, in turn, also enhance organizational security capabilities?
+- Would refining the processes to measure the effectiveness of our cybersecurity awareness, in turn, also enhance organisational security capabilities?

 Addressing risk by empowering people

 Cybersecurity and cyber awareness training is a journey of evolution.
-People are an integral part of it, and our behavior dictates how the data that we relate to is protected.
+People are an integral part of it, and our behaviour dictates how the data that we relate to is protected.